DedalusProject/eigentools/JOSS-paper/paper.md

 bibliography: paper.bib
 ---
 # Summary and Statement of need
-In numerous fields of science, engineering, and applied mathematics, eigenvalue analysis is an invaluable tool.
+Linear stability analysis of partial differential equations (PDEs) is a fundamental tool in chaotic dynamics, fluid dynamics, biophysics, and many other scientific disciplines.
+These analyses require solving eigenvalue problems.
-Nearly every computational package contains tools for computing eigenvalues for both sparse and dense matrices.
-However, studying these eigenvalues is not without significant peril: many important systems, particularly discretized partial differential equations (PDEs), are poorly conditioned and many of the numerical eigenvalues reported by such routines are unreliable.
-Additionally, it is far from trivial to start with a set of PDEs and *construct* a discretized matrix in the first place.
-In order to solve these problems, we present `eigentools`, a Python package that extends the eigenvalue problem (EVP) capabilities of the Dedalus project [@PhysRevResearch.2.023068] to provide a complete analysis toolkit for EVPs.
+However, studying these eigenvalues is not without significant peril: discretized PDEs are poorly conditioned and many of the numerical eigenvalues reported by standard solvers are unreliable.
+Additionally, it is far from trivial to start with a set of PDEs and *construct* a matrix discretization in the first place.
+In order to solve these problems, we present `eigentools`, a Python package that extends the eigenvalue problem (EVP) capabilities of the Dedalus Project [@PhysRevResearch.2.023068] to provide a complete analysis toolkit for EVPs.

-Linear stability analysis of PDEs is a fundamental tool in chaotic dynamics, fluid dynamics, biophysics, and many other scientific disciplines. `eigentools` provides a convenient, parallelized interface for both modal and non-modal stability analyses for nearly arbitrary systems of PDEs.
+`eigentools` provides a convenient, parallelized interface for both modal and non-modal stability analyses for nearly arbitrary systems of PDEs.
-It provides a toolkit requiring very little user input to take a model, find robust eigenvalues and eigenmodes, and find critical parameter values for stability.
-The only thing a user needs to do is find a state to linearize about and write the PDE in terms of it.
-Once the linear PDE is derived, one constructs a Dedalus `EigenvalueProblem` object, and passes that to `eigentools`. `eigentools` provides robust spurious eigenvalue rejection [@boyd2001chebyshev], spectrum and eigenmode visualization, $\varepsilon-$pseudospectra, and the ability to project a given eigenmode onto an 2- or 3-dimensional domain and save it as a Dedalus-formatted HDF5 file to use as an initial condition for a non-linear simulation of the same system.
+It provides a toolkit that makes it very easy to take a model, find robust eigenvalues and eigenmodes, and find critical parameter values for stability.
+The only thing a user needs to do is find a state to linearize about.
+One constructs a Dedalus `EigenvalueProblem` object for the PDE linearized about the chosen backgroud, and passes that to `eigentools`. `eigentools` provides robust spurious eigenvalue rejection [@boyd2001chebyshev], spectrum and eigenmode visualization, $\varepsilon-$pseudospectra, and the ability to project a given eigenmode onto an 2- or 3-dimensional domain and save it as a Dedalus-formatted HDF5 file to use as an initial condition for a non-linear simulation of the same system.

 # Robust Eigenvalues and Finding Critical Parameters
-The core `eigentools` object, `Eigenproblem`, provides a simple interface to accurately solve a Dedalus eigenvalue problem using sparse or dense methods, to find a user-defined growth rate.
+The core `eigentools` class, `Eigenproblem`, provides a simple interface to accurately solve a Dedalus eigenvalue problem using sparse or dense methods.
 `Eigenproblem` allows the user to choose how "growth" is defined via custom functions of the eigenvalues returned by the solver; this allows the use of positive imaginary parts (e.g. $e^{\sigma t}$, $\sigma \in \mathbb{C}$), negative real parts (e.g. $e^{i(k x - \omega t)}$, $\omega \in \mathbb{C}$), or any other choice.
 The growth rate is defined as the robust eigenvalue with the highest growth rate.
 `Eigenproblem` also has simple tools to plot all components of eigenmodes corresponding to a selected eigenvalue.
-In order to find robust eigenvalues, `eigentools` performs *mode rejection* by solving the same problem twice, once at a user specifiable multiple (1.5 by default) of the resolution.
+In order to find robust eigenvalues, `eigentools` performs *mode rejection* by solving the same problem twice, once at a user specifiable multiple (1.5 by default) of the original resolution.
 In order to ascertain which modes are good, we calculate a figure of merit called the **inverse drift ratio** one of two ways [for details, see Chapter 7 of @boyd2001chebyshev].
 For simple problems with only one mode family, one can use the *ordinal* method in which the eigenvalues are compared in sorted order.
 However, many important problems have *multiple wave families*.